Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 Direct selling is when you act as an independent contractor and sell a company’s products for a commission.
 The sales could be made one-on-one, through a catalog, or through a party plan.

-I was a PartyLite Candle consultant for a short time and this is how it works.
+My wife was a PartyLite Candle consultant for a short time and this is how it works.

 The consultant buys a starter’s kit with various samples of the company’s merchandise.
 She then attends parties and displays the items or does a short demo showing how they’re used.